-The Fund was established as an open-ended investment fund without legally independent status in the form of a collective investment fund ("fonds commun de placement" - FCP) pursuant to Part I of the Luxembourg Law relating to undertakings for collective investment of 30 March 1988 and was adapted in February 2004 to conform to the requirements of the Luxembourg Law of 20 December 2002 relating to undertakings for collective investment.
-It was originally established under the name SBC Emerging Economies Portfolio in compliance with the Management Regulations approved by the Board of Directors of UBS Emerging Economies Fund Management Company S.A. (formerly SBC Emerging Economies Portfolio Management Company S.A.) on 20 January 1995.
+The Fund was established as an open-ended investment fund without legally independent status in the form of a collective investment fund ("fonds commun de placement" - FCP) pursuant to Part I of the Luxembourg Law relating to undertakings for collective investment of 30 March 1988 and was adapted in November 2005 to conform to the Luxembourg Law of 20 December 2002 relating to undertakings for collective investment.
+Since 1 July 2011, the Fund has been subject to the Law of 2010.
+It was originally established under the name SBC Euro-Stock Portfolio (changed to SBC Equity Portfolio in 1993) in compliance with the Management Regulations approved by the Board of Directors of UBS Equity Fund Management Company S.A. (formerly SBC Equity Portfolio Management Company S.A.) on 26 October 1989.